EARLY BIRD PRICING! Register now for the 2026 San Antonio International Roundtable!

 • Put in what you spent.

 What you actually spent on ads for the period you’re measuring (week/month/campaign).
-If you’re running a campaign that is scheduled to last a season or longer, you need to make sure you regularly check the ROAS to determine if its lost its effectiveness.
+If you’re running a campaign that is scheduled to last a season or longer, you need to make sure you regularly check the ROAS to determine if it’s lost its effectiveness.

 • Put in what you got back.

 Revenue from jobs that came from those ads during that same period.
-Use your tracking: call tracking, form fills, booked jobs tagged to the campaign, invoices tied to those leads.
+Use your tracking: call tracking, form fills, booked jobs tagged to the campaign, and invoices tied to those leads.

 • Then hit Calculate.